e-scooter-2077/documentation/domain-analysis/bounded-contexts.md

 #### Customer Context
 Keeps track of customers anagraphic data.
 #### Authentication Context
-Manages login data and role based authentication for all agents, including employees and customers.
+Manages login data and role based authentication for all people that use the service, including admins, assistants and customers.